 The combination of a female personality and an automobile appears in pin-ups and advertisements throughout the decades.
 This homage to the pin-up nude sits on the headlamp of a 1961 Jaguar XK120SE open two-seater convertible.
-Barely visible behind her hip is a rejuvenated engine of this classic automobile.
+Barely visible behind her hip is the rejuvenated engine of this classic automobile.
 The cold luster of colors on the floor are reminiscent of the patina of aged metal.
-The gorgeous, sweeping lines of the roadster luxuriously remind us of the opulence, prosperity, and beauty of the female form.
+The gorgeous, sweeping lines of the roadster luxuriously remind the viewer of opulence, prosperity, and the beauty of the female form.
 The smooth glow of warm light that fades into the cold shadows sets a quiet but building tension, anticipating an impending outpouring of power and passion.
 Shadows wrap around the delicate contours of her chest and abdomen, defining her curves and muscles.

 The use of negative space sets up a wedge-shaped composition where the sports car and nude woman inject themselves as glowing curves in the darkness.
-The angle of view is subtly low, bringing the viewer into the contours of the automobile and figure rather than gazing down on them.
+The angle of view is subtly low, bringing the viewer into the contours of the automobile and the figure rather than gazing down on them.

 This artwork has been purchased by collectors in Texas, Missouri, Japan, and Belgium.
 It is often paired with a motorcycle pinup nude photograph of the same woman.